usatlas/AFdocs/tier3docs/Containers/UsingSingularity/README.md

 To install *Ubuntu*, just run `wsl --install Ubuntu`.

 To install *AlmaLinux9*, find the corresponding app in the **Microsoft Store**, install it.

+#### <span id="Namservers_in_WSL2_Linux"></span> Nameservers in WSL2 Linux

+In case the Windows machine is **behind a campus firewall**, the automatically generated file */etc/resolv.conf* would not work properly.
+In the case, you need override the file */etc/resolv.conf*, which is actually a sym-link to */mnt/wsl/resolv.conf* by default.

+Step-1: Inside the WSL2 Linux, run `ipconfig.exe /all | grep -A1 "DNS Servers"` to find the nameservrs on the host.
+>
+>
+>     AlmaLinux9$ ipconfig.exe /all | grep -A1 "DNS Servers"
+>     DNS Servers . . . . . . . . . . . : 130.199.128.31
+>                                         130.199.1.1
+>     --
+>     DNS Servers . . . . . . . . . . . : fec0:0:0:ffff::1%1
+>                                         fec0:0:0:ffff::2%1

+Step-2: Remove the sym-linked file */etc/resolv.conf*, then create a new file with **the above IPv4 DNS servers**.
+>
+>
+>     AlmaLinux9$ sudo rm -f /etc/resolv.conf
+>     AlmaLinux9$ sudo cat >/etc/resolv.conf
+>     nameserver 130.199.128.31
+>     nameserver  130.199.1.1

+Step-3: Create a new file */etc/wsl.conf* with the following content, to prevent overrding */etc/resolv.conf* during WSL2 restart.
+>
+>
+>     AlmaLinux9$ sudo cat > /etc/wsl.conf
+>     [network]
+>     generateResolvConf = false

 ### <span id="Use_the_Installed_Linux_on_Windo"></span> Use the Installed Linux on Windows